mishoo/UglifyJS/README.md

 ### CLI mangling property names (`--mangle-props`)

-**Note:** this will probably break your code.
+**Note:** THIS WILL PROBABLY BREAK YOUR CODE.
 Mangling property names is a separate step, different from variable name mangling.
-Pass `--mangle-props`.
-It will mangle all properties that are seen in some object literal, or that are assigned to.
+Pass `--mangle-props` to enable it.
+It will mangle all properties in the input code with the exception of built in DOM properties and properties in core javascript classes.
 For example:

 ```javascript
 // example.js